zntheory/itu-bds-sdse/README.md

 > This contains the course materials for the ITU SDSE course 2024.
+It has been modified later for the ITU 'Data Science in Production: MLOps and Software Engineering' course 2025 (BSDSPMS1KU).
 >
 > Course Website Starter Template by Brian Holt.
 >